Sign Standards and Regulations

 The Town’s sign standards are in place to ensure signs contribute to High River’s character, beauty and small-town charm.
 Businesses and residents are responsible for making sure signs meet the Town’s standards for quality, appearance and regular maintenance.

-The Town places importance on ensuring signage within our community achieves high quality standards and are in line with the updated signage regulations found within our Land Use Bylaw.
+The Town places importance on ensuring signage within our community achieves high-quality standards and is in line with the updated signage regulations found within our Land Use Bylaw.
 This includes realtors, condo boards and community groups.

 Sign Regulations and Information